 Tomatoes require 1 to 2 inches of water per week.
-To encourage a healthy root system, water infrequently but deeply, rather than daily and lightly.7 Fertilize plants every 4 to 6 weeks throughout the growing season with Lilly Miller UltraGreen Tomato & Vegetable Food 5-10-10 to keep them consistently fed and able to produce juicy tomatoes all summer.
+To encourage a healthy root system, water infrequently but deeply, rather than daily and lightly.7 Fertilize plants every 4 to 6 weeks throughout the growing season to keep them consistently fed and able to produce juicy tomatoes all summer.
 This product includes bone meal for added calcium, which helps to prevent blossom end rot.1

 Pruning tomatoes encourages healthy production and provides better air flow between plants, which helps prevent disease and limit pest problems.2 Keep determinate varieties pruned by pinching off suckers — the small shoots that grow in the area between the trunks and stems of a tomato plants — from the lowest flower clusters to the ground.
 Prune indeterminate varieties by pinching off all suckers from the second flower cluster down.
 Always pinch suckers as they emerge; waiting until they are 1/4 inch in diameter or larger leaves an open wound, making the plant more susceptible to fungal issues and pests.

 While tomatoes don't attract a lot of pests, there are a few insects that can cause major damage if not immediately controlled.
 Sevin-5 Ready-To-Use 5% Dust applied to leaf surfaces eliminates over 65 types of insects, including common tomato pests such as hornworms, fruitworms and flea beetles.